 MS in Physical Therapy, Columbia University

-Douglas has been the Director of the Rehabilitation Department since 1993.
+Douglas has been a member of the Rehabilitation Department since 1993.
 He enjoys the challenges of his chosen profession.
 His expertise is in orthopedics but he enjoys the wide variety of rehabilitation challenges that a rural community hospital affords.
 In 2011 he became a master clinical hypnotist and in 2013 trained to perform EMG and nerve conduction velocity studies.
 An Alaskan since 1989, he enjoys the outdoors and appreciates this unique place that is the end of the road.

 Karen Northrop, PT, DPT, OCS